elineri/Kurs5_TimeReportingSystem/README.md

 #### ProjectEmployees
 - This method is implemented in the ProjectRepo class.
 It takes an id as input and then checks if there is a project with matching id.
 If the id exists then it includes the TimeReports and Employees table and returns all employees who has reported time on the project id.
 - In this method I have chosen to use Include for TimeReports and ThenInclude for Employees to be able to get detailed information about the selected project and employees.
+Since this returns alot of information you might not need you can implement and use automapper to choose which data to return.

 #### EmployeeReportedTimeWeek
 - This method is implemented in the TimeReportRepo class.
 It takes an id, year and week number as input.
 First it checks if there is an employee with the id in the system.
 If true it will call on the method GetFirstDayOfWeek, it will return the first day of the week (Monday) for selected year and week.
 The saved variable will be used to get time reports for the selected week where the employeeId is the same as the input id.
 The method EmployeeReportedTimeWeek will then return an integer of total hours the employee has worked that week.